-There was of course no tobacco or glass in pre Saint Patrick Ireland that we know of.
-And whether pixies and leprechauns exist is as much a matter of debate as the nature of Christianity and the real powers of the Druids – but some leeway has to be made for poets – otherwise we’d be historians not bards.
+There was of course no tobacco or glass in pre-Saint Patrick Ireland that we know of.
+And whether pixies and leprechauns exist is as much a matter of debate as to the nature of Christianity and the real powers of the Druids – but some leeway has to be made for poets – otherwise we’d be historians, not bards.

 The rain that fell was the waterfall of sheer exhaustion and tired eyes

 A Druidic blessing of engaging water nymphs and hidden lies

 The sky had shed her tears of final hanging droplets of beauty

 Giving up the weeping wastes owed to God, country, and duty

 Till a kwerh creeping feeling descended on the feverish flesh

 Begging for a smoke and a fagge of freedom tasted fresh